bricboi/quiz-game/README.md

   * Add python and nodejs buildpacks
   * Navigate to the deploy tab
   * Choose the GitHub deployment method, and connect to the github repository
-  * Deploy tab select branch main
+  * On the deploy tab make sure that the selected branch is main
   * Click deploy branch and the Site becomes live: [Heroku Quiz game link](https://my-python-quiz-game-01ad349deb74.herokuapp.com)